 - Contact Sharon or your local South Eastern Ontario Alzheimer Society to find out how you can be part of a group that speaks with Sharon in person.

 - Provide Sharon with your story – to share – in a manner that honours the confidentiality of all - on our Testimonial Page and/or your story and contact information to be part of any future "specific” planning/evaluation conversations or working groups that may arise.

 - Phone / Email / Write Sharon Osvald and begin your own personal conversation with your suggestions for change.

 We invite you to share your thoughts, suggestions for change and lived experiences in our Discussion Forums (on the Forum Page) and during our monthly Live (typed) Chat Events.
 This room is a place for you to be heard and to make a difference.

 Live Chats?
 The Lived Experience Café has a live (typed) PM chat the first Tuesday of the month from 6:30-8:00PM.
 We have decided to discontinue our Monday noon hour chats due to lack of numbers.
 Happily, our PM chats are well attended and we welcome you to join in to one of them.
-Our next date is: Tuesday, June 7th from 6:30-8:00PM.
+Our July chat will take place on Tuesday, July 5 from 6:30-8:00PM.